timothycrosley/streamdeck-ui/docs/ubuntu1804.md

 > **Explanation**
 >
 > * python3.8 - Does a side by side install of python 3.8.
 Run with `python3.8`.
 Your python 3.6 can be run with `python3` as per usual.
-> * python3.8-dev - Some dependencies need to be built during install.
+> * python3.8-dev - Some dependencies need to be built during the install.
 You'll need this package for that to work.
 > * libhidapi-libusb0 - The USB library to communicate to the Stream Deck hardware.
-> * libxcb-xinerama0 - Required by pyside2 (the user Qt based UI library).
+> * libxcb-xinerama0 - Required by pyside2 (the Qt based UI library).

 This will install pip for python3.6
 ``` console